Bolivia: Culture

+Media

 Sports

 Football is popular.
 The national team is the Bolivia national football team.

 Racquetball is the second most popular sport in Bolivia as for the results in the Odesur 2018 Games held in Cochabamba.
-Bolivia has won 13 medals at the Pan American Games and 10 of them came from racquetball events, including their only gold medal won in the Men's Team event in 2019.
+Bolivia has won 18 medals at the Pan American Games and 15 of them came from racquetball events, including their only gold medals, won in the Men's Team event in 2019 and 2023, plus a Men's Singles Gold in 2023 by world champion Conrrado Moscoso.

 Basketball is especially popular and influential in the Potosí Department.